beyondessential/tupaia/packages/data-api/README.md

 ### Uninstallation

-Removing the analytics table may sometimes be necessary when creating a test database dump, or making configuration changes.
+Removing the analytics table may sometimes be necessary.
 Run:

 `yarn workspace @tupaia/data-api drop-analytics-table`